© Crown copyright 2017

 You should contact your local drug treatment services and work with them to see whether and how, with the support of commissioners, they can train and support relevant members of staff and/or volunteers and/or services users.

-While the new regulations enable lawful drug treatment services to supply naloxone to individuals without the need for a prescription, this does not address the issue of funding.
-Decisions will need to be made within local areas about the funding mechanism and who pays for what.
+The October 2015 regulations enable commissioned drug treatment services to supply naloxone to individuals without the need for a prescription, but do not address the issue of funding for naloxone or training.
+These decisions will need to be taken locally.

 Like other medicines, naloxone can cause side effects in some individuals.
 Side effects reported include: